Reporting Boundary: JMc Townhouse – 7

 Natural Gas, Water, Waste, Paper, Homeworking

 Reporting Period: 01 Jan 2020 to 31 Dec 2020

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG’s.

 Jessica McCormack, a designer of exceptional diamond jewellery for the modern woman and creator of heirlooms for future generations, has achieved Planet Mark certification.

-This is Jessica McCormack’s first year of business carbon footprint reporting.
-Jessica McCormack total carbon footprint in year ending December 2019 was 27.7 tCO2e and the relative carbon footprint was 0.9 tCO2e per employee.
+This is Jessica McCormack’s second year of business carbon footprint reporting.
+Jessica McCormack’s total carbon footprint in year ending December 2020 was 19.2 tCO2e and the relative carbon footprint was 0.6 tCO2e per employee.

 Luxury brands must seize the opportunity created as customers long for sustainable products.
 The sector is at an inherent competitive advantage, with products and relationships with customers designed to stand the test of time, and an emphasis on quality over quantity.
 However, this ethos must be combined with an objective and scientific approach to sustainability that encompasses a company’s entire supply chain.

-As part of the Planet Mark certification, Jessica McCormack has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Jessica McCormack has committed to making a year-on-year reduction.